nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 ## What is WSL
 WSL (Windows Subsystem for Linux) is a windows feature that can run Linux environments like Ubuntu inside windows OS without installing separate virtual machines or dual booting.
 A detailed post on setting up WSL in windows can be found [here](https://nagasudhir.blogspot.com/2023/01/setup-ubuntu-or-similar-linux.html)

-## Setup python, pip and virtual environments in Ubuntu
+## Setup python, pip and venv in Ubuntu
 ### Setting up python
 * Python comes pre-installed in Ubuntu.
 It is accessible as `python3`
 * Check if python is installed using `python3 --version`